 4. Longer Term Investing = Less Risk.

 The below graph sums this up well.
 The longer you invest money for, the less statistically likely you are to make a loss.
-It’s a fact of life that stock markets go down as well as up, it happens all the time, but a pension ian help you ride vehicle for riding out that stock market uncertainty.
+It’s a fact of life that stock markets go down as well as up, it happens all the time, but a pension can help you ride out that stock market uncertainty.

 It may be tempting to opt-out of pension contributions when you start your first job, to boost your monthly income, but consider the above points before making any decision.